Categories: Lease Accounting

 Lease management compliance

-ASC 82: If you’re still consolidating lease data for FASB ASC 842 implementation, here’s a crucial point you might not know: every time there’s a change to a lease, your accounting records must be updated accordingly.
+If you’re still consolidating lease data for FASB ASC 842 implementation, here’s a crucial point you might not know: every time there’s a change to a lease, your accounting records must be updated accordingly.
 This includes modifications like lease term adjustments, rent escalations, or changes in the scope of the leased asset.
-Ensuring these updates are timely and accurate is vital for maintaining compliance and avoiding potential financial reporting issues.
+Ensuring these updates are timely and accurate is vital for maintaining ASC 842 compliance and avoiding potential financial reporting issues.

-What to look for in lease management software
+What to look for in lease management software?

 When selecting lease management software, consider these key features: